Capture request attributes based on web request data

 - Web request URL or one of its constituents, like the path or a query parameter

-These two are specific to Java servlets and ASP.NET respectively.
-They are available with Dynatrace version 1.163+.
-In both cases the application can hold a complex object in such an attribute, and OneAgent will convert it to a string upon capture.
-This can have side effects, so be careful with what you capture.
+Technology specific sources.
+Note that the application can hold a complex object in an attribute, while OneAgent converts it to a string upon capture (for example, in Java servlet session attribute and ASP.NET session-state variable).
+This might have side effects, so be careful with what you capture.

 In most cases, a captured value will contain what it is you’re looking for.
 However, you may not want an entire value, or even every value.
 With post processing you can manipulate the captured value.

 Expand the Optionally restrict or process the captured parameter(s) further option to see the processing steps.
 The steps are executed in the presented order—each step is applied to the result of the previous step.

 You don't have to apply all the steps.
 Each step becomes active once you provide a value for it or select the option box.

 Step 1 enables you to extract something from the resulting string based on delimited characters.

 Step 2 can split the captured value into several values based on a delimited character.